-- My wife is a US citizen.
+- My common-law wife is a U.S.citizen.
 We were never married officially, but we've been living together as husband and wife for 12 years.
-I want to become a US citizen.
-Does my "marriage" qualify me for the shorter three-year residency requirement?
+I want to become a U.S. citizen.
+Does my "marriage" qualify me for the shorter, three-year residency requirement?

 - How long will it take for the USCIS to decide my application for citizenship?

 - I filed my application for citizenship two weeks ago.
-My employer has offered to transfer me to an office in another state, and I'm concerned how this could affect my citizenship application.
+My employer has offered to transfer me to an office in another state, and I'm concerned how this might affect my citizenship application.

 - I spent a year outside the U.S. because I took a trip that lasted longer than expected.
 When can I apply for naturalization?
 Or should I worry that I've abandoned my residence and my right to a green card?